engrawaiszafar/FitnessHub/README.md

 [Diagrams](./docs/README.md)

 # 6. AI Disclosure:**
-> While I wrote this draft and developed the code myself, I utilized AI tools to help structure and outline my thoughts for this assignment.
-Additionally, the frontend development (still ongoing) is based on conceptual mockups generated using AI tools.
+I utilized AI tools to help structure my thoughts for this documentation and assist with troubleshooting and debugging code.
+Additionally, the frontend development (still ongoing) will be based on conceptual mockups generated using AI tools.
 # 7. License

 The MIT License (MIT)